Back to the Tutorial list

 Applying blush for your face shape:

-On a square face, apply blush to the cheekbones and chin, blending towards the forehead.
+• On a square face, apply blush to the cheekbones and chin, blending towards the forehead.

-On an oval face, apply blush to the apples of cheeks, the center of the forehead and the tip of the chin.
+• On an oval face, apply blush to the apples of cheeks, the center of the forehead and the tip of the chin.

-On a round face, apply blush from the cheekbones to the corner of the mouth and blended out to the hairline.
+• On a round face, apply blush from the cheekbones to the corner of the mouth and blended out to the hairline.

-On a triangular face, apply blush to the widest part of the cheekbones and blended towards the eye.
+• On a triangular face, apply blush to the widest part of the cheekbones and blended towards the eye.

-Applying cream blush
+How to apply cream blush

 For those who are big fans of creamy products, liquid or stick blushes are ideal.
-These two types are great for those with dry skin.
-They're perfect during any season when you're going for a more hydrated natural look.
-Apply a bit of product to the area of your face you want to add a touch of color to and then blend it out with your fingertips or a brush.
+These two types are more suitable for those with dry skin.
+They're perfect during the summer and also very easy to apply when you're out and about.

 What's the difference between bronzer and blush?